- Open and Affirming

 These steps are based on the “Building an Inclusive Church (BIC) Toolkit”—a resource we strongly recommend for every congregation planning an ONA process.
 Every congregation is unique, so you may want to follow these steps in a different order, or add other steps.

 Gather an ad hoc planning group of five to ten people who share your passion for the full inclusion of lesbian, gay, bisexual and transgender (LGBT) Christians and their families in the life of your congregation.
 Your pastor should be consulted before taking this step, and should attend the team’s meetings.
-If your congregation has LGBT members, at least one should be represented on the team.
-All meetings should begin and end with prayer, and should meet occasionally for Bible study led by your pastor.
+If your congregation has openly LGBT members, at least one should be represented on the team.
+All meetings should begin and end with prayer.
+The team should meet occasionally for Bible study led by your pastor.

-The UCC Coalition for LGBT Concerns maintains a nationwide network of ONA consultants trained to help congregations through their journey towards an ONA covenant.
-Contact us at email@example.com for more information.
-Explore this site to identify books, films, YouTube videos and other resources that may be helpful to your core team as it begins work.
+The UCC Coalition maintains a nationwide network of ONA consultants trained to help congregations through their journey towards an ONA covenant.
+Contact us at email@example.com: we’ll answer your questions, and send you an ONA Starter Kit.
+Explore this site to identify books, films, YouTube videos and other resources that may be helpful as your core team begins work.

 No ONA process should begin without some reflection on the unique culture of your congregation, your “way of doing things.”
 Ask these questions: how does the congregation handle change?
 How can difficult topics be explored in an environment of mutual respect?
 How can the ONA process be a “safe space” for every member of the congregation?
 What should be the pastor’s role?
 What are the potential obstacles?
 The BIC Toolkit includes a congregational assessment tool that will be helpful.